commonmark/commonmark.js/README.md

 - `smart`:  if `true`, straight quotes will be made curly, `--` will be changed to an en dash, `---` will be changed to an em dash, and `...` will be changed to ellipses.
-- `safe`: if `true`, raw HTML will not be passed through to HTML output (it will be replaced by comments), and potentially unsafe URLs in links and images (those beginning with `javascript:`, `vbscript:`, `file:`, and with a few exceptions `data:`) will be replaced with empty strings.
+- `safe`: if `true`, raw HTML will be passed through the `sanitize` function before inserting in the target document.
+Image urls and links will be passed true the `isUrlSafe` function to determin if they are considered safe.
+- `sanitize`: When the `safe`option is `true` this function will be used to sanitize the raw html fragments.
+The function will get the html (HtmlBlock or HtmlInline) AST node as parameter and should return the html string replacement as output.
+The AST node will have a `literal` property containing the raw html to be sanitized.
+  Default implementation is: `function(node) { return '<!-- raw HTML omitted -->'; }`
+- `isUrlSafe`: When the `safe` option is `true` this function will be used to verify if image and link url's are considered safe.
+The function gets the string containing the image source or link url as parameter and should return a truthy value if the url is safe.
+If unsafe, the src and href attributes will be omitted from the output html.
+  Default: Strings beginning with `javascript:`, `vbscript:`, `file:`, and with a few exceptions `data:` are considered to be 'unsafe' and will be omitted.

 It is also possible to override the `escape` and `softbreak` properties of a renderer.
 So, to make soft breaks render as hard